A pressure ulcers or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 The bottom line

-Nutrition plays an important role in the prevention and treatment of pressure ulcers.
+Nutrition plays an important role in the prevention and treatment of pressure injuries.

-The 2019 Clinical Practice Guideline for the Prevention and Treatment of Pressure Ulcers recommends high-calorie, high-protein fortified foods and nutritional supplements for preventing and promoting the healing of pressure ulcers.
+The 2019 Clinical Practice Guideline for the Prevention and Treatment of Pressure Ulcers/Injuries recommends high-calorie, high-protein fortified foods and nutritional supplements for preventing and promoting the healing of pressure injuries.